Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Works in Progress

+*Grain by Grain (For Seare Farhat and Asher Wulfman)* for Tenor and Violinist &emsp; co-written with Carson Borbely

 *Joined Subjects and Grazed Knowledges (JS & GK)* for Piano Four Hands (after Gyorgy Kurtag's transcriptions of J.S.
 Bach)

 *Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)